OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 ![Vault Unwrap SecretID step used in a process](vault-unwrap-secretid-step-in-process.png)

 :::hint
-Notice the use of [sensitive output variables](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) in the step parameters.
+Note the use of [sensitive output variables](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) in the step parameters.
 In this example, the values were created using the [Get Wrapped SecretID](#get-wrapped-secretid) step template named `HashiCorp Vault - AppRole Get Wrapped Secret ID`.
 :::

-Once you've added the step, you can execute the step in a runbook or deployment process, and on successful execution, the sensitive output variable names are displayed in the Task log:
+Once you've filled in the parameters, you can execute the step in a runbook or deployment process, and on successful execution, the sensitive output variable names are displayed in the Task log:

 ![Vault Unwrap SecretID step task log](vault-unwrap-secretid-step-output-variable.png)

 In subsequent steps, the output variable `#{Octopus.Action[HashiCorp Vault - AppRole Unwrap Secret ID].Output.UnwrappedSecretID}` can be used to authenticate with Vault and receive a token that can then be used to retrieve secrets.

 :::hint
-**Tip:** Remember to replace `HashiCorp Vault - AppRole Unwrap Secret ID` with the name of your step.
+**Tip:** Remember to replace `HashiCorp Vault - AppRole Unwrap Secret ID` with the name of your step for any output variable names.
 :::

 ### AppRole Unwrap SecretID and Login step #{unwrap-secretid-login}